raniazaki/Automation/README.md

 ##Prerequisit:
-before using this code you should download:
+before using this code you should Installed:
 1-robot framework
 2-selenium libraries
 3-python libraries